southcarolinaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Fight the ticket

-You must respond to the citation by the court appearance date, by performing either option or there will be added consequences which include a license suspension and a bench warrant for your arrest.
+You may respond to the citation by the court appearance date by performing either option, or there may be added consequences, including a license suspension and a bench warrant for your arrest.
 It is prudent to consult the services of an attorney before making a choice.

-Choosing to pay the fine is viewed as a conviction in the state of South Carolina.
-Accordingly, you will forgo all any other options which might be available and accept the penalties issued by the court.
-These can come to include fines, court fees and surcharges, points on your driving record and possible jail time depending on the severity of the offense.
+In the state of South Carolina, choosing to pay the fine is viewed as a conviction.
+Accordingly, you may forgo any other options and accept the penalties issued by the court.
+These can include fines, court fees, and surcharges, points on your driving record, and possible jail time, depending on the severity of the offense.
 The added points on your record can lead to suspension of your driving license and increased insurance premiums.

-If the ticket indicates a court appearance is required, the motorist must appear in court on the scheduled date and time.
-If unable to do so, defendants must inform the court and reschedule a new date before this day.
-At the hearing, you will enter your plea and it will be expected that you pay your fines and all other additional penalties that might accrue.
+If the ticket indicates a court appearance is required, the motorist may appear in court on the scheduled date and time.
+If unable, the defendants may inform the court and reschedule a new date before this day.
+At the hearing, you may enter your plea, and you may be expected to pay your fines and other additional penalties that might accrue.

 If the ticket does not require a court appearance, then you can pay the fine

-• By Mail: mail money order or check with the fine amount, to the office of the trial officer indicated on the citation
+• By Mail: Mail a money order or check with the fine amount to the office of the trial officer indicated on the citation

 Choosing to fight the ticket indicates your intention to exercise your right to contest the ticket.
-To pursue this option, you must appear on the date assigned for your hearing at the designated court to enter your plea.
-Afterward, the judge will assign a trial date where you can present your side of the case.
-It is advisable to have retained the services of an attorney by this point.
-If you are found Not Guilty at trial, then the charges, along with all fines and associated penalties, will be dismissed.
-You will be still liable for court costs.
-If you are found guilty, you will be convicted on the charges and be liable for all fines, penalties and associated court costs.
-Most speeding offenses, in South Carolina, will result in misdemeanor charges and if other circumstances arise, a felony charge could accompany.
+To pursue this option, you may appear on the date assigned for your hearing at the designated court to enter your plea.
+Afterward, the judge may assign a trial date where you can present your side of the case.
+It is advisable to retain the services of an attorney at this point.
+If you are found Not Guilty at trial, the charges, fines, and associated penalties may be dismissed.
+You may be still liable for court costs.
+If you are found guilty, you may be convicted and liable for fines, penalties and associated court costs.
+Most speeding offenses in South Carolina may result in misdemeanor charges, and if other circumstances arise, a felony charge could accompany them.

-If the offender is a first-timer and is not charged with a violent crime, it might be possible to enroll for a Pre-trial Intervention Program in place of a trial.
-Satisfactory completion of the program will result in the charges being dismissed and no points being added to your record.
+If the offender is a first-timer and is not charged with a violent crime, it might be possible to enroll in a Pre-trial Intervention Program in place of a trial.
+Satisfactory program completion may result in the charges being dismissed and no points being added to your record.

-If you are charged with a DUI (Driving under the Influence), apart from the criminal hearing in court, you will also need to appear for an administrative hearing with the DMV to determine if you get to keep your license.
+If you are charged with a DUI (Driving under the Influence), in addition to the criminal hearing in court, you may also need to appear for an administrative hearing with the DMV to determine whether you can keep your license.

 How Do I Find South Carolina Traffic Court Records?

-Traffic court records can be found on the website of the court where the case was heard, the official judicial website of the South Carolina government.
-Otherwise, you can visit the office of the clerk of the court in person and make your request.
-There will be applicable court charges if you will want copies of the record.
-The party requesting the records is subject to verification of identity.
+Traffic court records can be found on the court website where the case was heard and on the official judicial website of the South Carolina government.
+Otherwise, you can visit the court clerk's office in person and make your request.
+There may be applicable court charges if you need copies of the record.
+The party requesting the documents will be subject to identity verification.

 • The name of someone involved, providing it is not a juvenile